 Everyone learns and progresses in their own way.
 Hence our program offers a full range of observational and theoretical work that span all of modern astrophysics.
 We stress a very close-knit learning community of students, postdocs, and faculty in which learning has elements of individual and team experiences.
 All of our graduate students receive training as teachers and mentors as well as meaningful opportunities for public service.
 The University also promotes cross-disciplinary studies that build rich and rewarding careers.
 Our students are encouraged to take advantage of U.W.'s many opportunities in physics, biology, Earth sciences, oceanography, applied mathematics, education, and the arts and humanities.
 Many of our students participate in the Astrobiology program, earning Graduate Certificates and collaborating with faculty and students from other participating departments in astrobiology research.

-Since 2005, 26 new students have entered the Astronomy graduate program; of these 14 are female, 3 come from minority backgrounds, and 2 are foreign students (statistics over the longer term are available below).
 Our admissions committee continues to work closely with The Graduate Opportunities & Minority Achievement Program (GO-MAP), The U.W.'s Women's Center (one of the first in the country), and the campus chapter of Women in Science and Engineering (WiSE) to improve our recruitment and retention strategies for underrepresented students.
 As a relatively small department, our admission numbers in a given year are not large, but we are committed to increasing the overall number of graduate women and minorities working toward Astronomy Ph.D.s here at the U.W.

 The Undergraduate Major